convertigo/convertigo/diagnostics/helloworld-feed-perf/README.md

 cleared with the other runtime caches.
 The standalone Rhino smoke test verifies that a repeated execution hits this cache.

+P2 changes no application block and introduces no specialized RSS code.
+The FlowScript compiler now preserves `list.map({ select: { ... } })` as one standard `list.map` node instead of expanding every item into `forEach`/`json.object`/`json.push`.
+The expression service prepares the structured projector once per block execution and directly reads simple scope paths for each item.
+The isolated map increment fell from 194.2 ms in P1 to 6.7 ms in P2 (-96.5%).
+The plan cache fingerprint also includes the compiler modules, preventing a parser update from reusing a stale execution plan.

 Artifacts:

 - Baseline: `results/flow-*-20260713T114000Z.*`
 - P1 compiled-plan cache: `results/flow-*-20260713T115000Z.*`
+- P2 prepared standard `list.map`: `results/flow-*-20260713T124500Z.*`

 ## Three implementations